Gainesville Distracted Driving Accident Lawyer

 At Allen Law Firm, P.A., our Gainesville distracted driving accident lawyers have been helping injury victims recover fair compensation for over 20 years.
 We offer a free consultation to all potential clients.
 Give us a call today to speak with an experienced attorney who can help.

 How Can a Gainesville Personal Injury Lawyer Help If I Was Hurt in a Distracted Driving Accident?

 Distracted driving is one of the most common causes of auto accidents across the U.S. A driver who is distracted is usually negligent.
 Distracted drivers have, by definition, failed to take reasonable steps to keep others on the road safe.
 Even if a distracted driving accident seems like a slam dunk, it isn’t always easy to get the full amount you deserve.

 It can also be difficult to find solid proof in distracted driving accident cases.
 The distracted driver probably won’t want to accept responsibility for the crash.
-An experienced Gainesville personal injury lawyer can greatly increase your chances of recovering the full and fair compensation you deserve.
+You need an experienced Gainesville personal injury lawyer who can greatly increase your chances of recovering the full and fair compensation you deserve.

 At Allen Law Firm, P.A., we’ve been fighting for injured clients for more than two decades.
 We also have an advantage because we have experienced insurance industry professionals on our team.

-When you hire us, you can expect a car accident lawyer who will:
+When you hire our attorneys, you can expect a car accident lawyer who will: